spmallick/learnopencv/Non-Maximum-Suppression/README.md

-## Code for Non Maximum Suppression using PyTorch
+# Non Maximum Suppression: Theory and Implementation in PyTorch

 **This repository contains code for [Non Maximum Suppression: Theory and Implementation in PyTorch](https://learnopencv.com/non-maximum-suppression-theory-and-implementation-in-pytorch) blogpost**.